Seine-Europe

 The residents at the heart of the process

-Paris La Défense and the city of Courbevoie have associated the residents with the diagnosis of public spaces and the definition of the reflections on the Diderot-Audran sector.
-This approach was based on 3 urban walks organized in the fall of 2021.
-In total, 51 contributions were collected.
+Paris La Défense and the city of Courbevoie have involved residents in the diagnosis of public spaces and the definition of ideas for the Diderot-Audran sector.
+This approach was based on the urban walks organised in autumn 2021.

 This inventory is being taken into account in the design of the redevelopment of public spaces.
 Here are the main findings: